wjbartol/galasa/README.md

 # Wrapping
-This repository wraps Galasa dependencies that are not in an OSGI bundle into a OSGI bundles which can be run in Galasa.
+This repository wraps Galasa dependencies that are not in an OSGI bundle into OSGI bundles which can be run in Galasa.

 ## Documentation